The $L^p$ Dirichlet boundary problem for second order Elliptic Systems with rough coefficients: The -Dirichlet problem

 and satisfies the estimate

 \end{definition}

-\begin{proof}[Proof of Theorem~\ref{S3:T1}] As indicated in the previous section there is no loss of generality to assume that $\Omega=\BBR^n_+$ and the matrix $A_{00}$ is equal to $I_{N\times N}$ and $A_{0j}^{\alpha\beta}=0$ for $j>0$ (via the pullback transformation $\rho$ from section \ref{SS:PT} and the change of variables \eqref{hatA} and \eqref{hatB}).
-The new system will be strongly elliptic if the original system was thanks to the smallness of Lipschitz constant of the function $\phi$.
-1mm
+\begin{proof}[Proof of Theorem~\ref{S3:T1}] As indicated in the previous section there is no loss of generality in assuming that $\Omega=\BBR^n_{+}$, that the matrix $A_{00}$ is equal to $I_{N\times N}$, and that $A_{0j}^{\alpha\beta}=0$ for $j>0$ (via the pull-back transformation involving the function $\rho$ from Section~\ref{SS:PT}, and the change of variables \eqref{hatA} and \eqref{hatB}).
+The new system will be strongly elliptic if the original system was so, thanks to the smallness of Lipschitz constant of the function $\phi$.